per2jensen/dar-backup/README.md

   - Test the archive after backup
   - Simple restore test, restoring 1 file to feel more confident about the backup
   - Simple to add backups, including directories to include and to exclude in each backup
+  - Run a single backup definition from backups.d/
   - sshfs is used to mount remote directory --> thus this script cannot run as root an ssh key setup has to be in place for the automatic mount
   - logs to a logfile in a user configured directory